Ampletracks/Ampletracks/INSTALL.md

 Ampletracks runs on a standard LAMP stack i.e. Linux, Apache, MySQL and PHP

+Whilst there is no reason why Ampletracks will not run on any standard Linux distribution, we only have documentation in place at this stage relating to Debian.
+We are working on documenting other distributions and OS's.

 The installation process for Debian has been automated using [Ansible](https://github.com/ansible/ansible).

 Once you have the prerequisites in place installing Ampletracks using Ansible will typically take